johanna-herrmann/docker-clonezilla-customizer/README.md

 ## Workdirectory

-The `workdirectory` contains the base image, the `custom-ocs` file and optionally additional files (e. g. binary files to be added to the custom image(s)).
+The `workdirectory` contains the base image, the `custom-ocs` file and optionally additional files (e. g. binary files to be added to the custom image).

 ### Contents
 * `clonezilla.iso` file &minus; The base image to create the custom image upon.
 Must be called `clonezilla.iso`.